MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1904-Recording-Reporting-Occupational-Injuries-Illnesses/subpart-G-Definitions/section-1904.46.md

 (ii) Each business is engaged in a different economic activity;

-(iii) No one industry description in the Standard Industrial Classification Manual (1987) applies to the joint activities of the establishments; and
+(iii) No one industry description in the North American Industry Classification System (2007) codes applies to the joint activities of the establishments; and

 (iv) Separate reports are routinely prepared for each establishment on the number of employees, their wages and salaries, sales or receipts, and other business information.
 For example, if an employer operates a construction company at the same location as a lumber yard, the employer may consider each business to be a separate establishment.